grammyjs/website/site/docs/guide/context.md

 ## How Context Objects Are Created

 Whenever your bot receives a new message from Telegram, it is wrapped in an update object.
-In fact, update objects can not only contain new messages, but also all other sorts of things, such as edits to messages, poll answers, and [much more](https://core.telegram.org/bots/api#update).
+In fact, update objects can contain not only new messages, but also all other sorts of things, such as edits to messages, poll answers, and [much more](https://core.telegram.org/bots/api#update).

-A fresh context object is created exactly once for every incoming update.
+A new context object is created exactly once for every incoming update.
-Contexts for different updates are completely unrelated objects, they only reference the same bot information via `ctx.me`.
+Contexts for different updates are completely unrelated objects.
+They only reference the same bot information via `ctx.me`.

 The same context object for one update will be shared by all installed middleware ([docs](./middleware.md)) on the bot.